Michael K. Farr

-Michael K. Farr is an American author, CNBC contributor, and president of the DC investment advisory firm, Farr, Miller, & Washington.
+Michael K. Farr is an American author.
+He is chief market strategist for Hightower Advisors, LLC as well as president of the DC investment advisory firm, Farr, Miller, & Washington.
 He has written three books, A Million Is Not Enough: How to Retire With the Money You'll Need, The Arrogance Cycle, and Restoring Our American Dream, which came out in 2013.
 Farr received a Next Generation Indie Books Finalist Award for Restoring Our American: The Best Investment in the category of Current Events/Social Change.